Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Introduction

 This is a remarkable fact from the viewpoint of common difficulties that the resonant expansion initiated by Berggren~\cite{Berggren68,Berggren70,Berggren96} usually faces.
 The standard resonant-state expansion of a Green's function starts from the resolution of unity that R.G.~Newton proved~\cite{Newton1961}

 where, on the right-hand side, the summation is taken over the bound states and the integral is taken over an appropriate range.
-When we apply the resolution of unity, Eq.~\eqref{eq50}, to the Green's functions, we have
+When we apply the resolution of unity, eq.~\eqref{eq50}, to the Green's functions, we have

 We can take into account some of the resonant states or the anti-resonant states by modifying the integration contour on the right-hand side in the complex $k$ plane~\cite{Berggren68,Berggren70,Berggren96}.
 The integration, however, persists as a background integral no matter how we modify its contour.
-Hence, most studies that consider the Fano asymmetry in Eq.~\eqref{eq-Fano} had to use approximations by omitting the background integral at least.
+Hence, most studies that consider the Fano asymmetry in eq.~\eqref{eq-Fano} had to use approximations by omitting the background integral at least.
 In contrast, we will eliminate the background integral by summing up the retarded and advanced Green's functions.
-Therefore, our treatment of the Fano asymmetry in Sec.~V is free from approximations, keeping all terms.
+Therefore, our treatment of the Fano asymmetry in \S~\ref{sec:Fano} is free from approximations, keeping all terms.

-It would be useless, of course, if we were not able to express the conductance in terms of the sum of the retarded and advanced Green's functions.
+It would be useless, of course, if we were not able to express the conductance in terms of the {\it sum} of the retarded and advanced Green's functions.
 In fact, we will derive from the Landauer formula, an expression of the conductance in terms of the two matrices given by

-not using each of $G^\textrm{R}$ and $G^\textrm{A}$ alone; see Sec.~III for details.
-We will thereby be able to express the conductance in terms of the resonant-state expansion in Eq.~\eqref{eq03}.
+not using each of $G^\textrm{R}$ and $G^\textrm{A}$ alone; see \S~\ref{sec:conductance} for details.
+We will thereby be able to express the conductance in terms of the resonant-state expansion in eq.~\eqref{eq03}.
 We again emphasize that there will be no background integrals in the expression that we will derive.
-To our knowledge, this is the first example of such case (see footnote \footnoteremember{1}{After submitting the first version of the present paper and near the completion of the present version, we became aware of some recent works where the transmission amplitude of a different system is given as a product expansion with respect to resonant eigen-wave-numbers~\cite{Tolstikhin01,Ostrovsky05,Klaiman10}.
-Note, however, that our system in Fig.~\ref{fig:NQD}(a) is more general than a one-dimensional system with space discretization.}).
+To our knowledge, this is the first example of such case (see ref.~\citen{endnote}).